 Before diving too far into the numerous ways tread depth affects tire life, it’s important to understand the three labels that manufacturers use to categorize tire depth: R-1, R-1W, and R-2.

 R-1 tires have a tread depth of 1.25 to 1.75 inches and have long been considered the standard tire for general farming.
-R-1W tires (the W stands for wet) are best thought of as a traditional R-1 tire with 20 to 25 percent more tread depth, giving them an advantage over in R-1 tires in wet soils where traction is the primary concern.
+R-1W tires (the W stands for wet) are best thought of as traditional R-1 tires with 20 to 25 percent more tread depth, giving them an advantage over R-1 tires in wet soils where traction is the primary concern.
 R-2 tires feature huge lugs with a depth of three inches or more, and unlike R-1 and R-1W tires that float equipment on top of the field, R-2 tires dig through wet surface soil mud to get to the drier ground below.

 Application-Specific Tire Options

-How farm tires are used and the type of surfaces in which they’re operating have an enormous impact on the lifespan (and total cost of ownership) of a tire—making them important considerations when deciding how much tread depth is needed in a tire.
+How farm tires are used and the type of surfaces in which they’re operating has an enormous impact on the lifespan (and total cost of ownership) of a tire—making them important considerations when deciding how much tread depth is needed in a tire.
 Typically, as tires increase tread depth they also add cost.
 This makes choosing a tire properly matched to its intended application critical, as the wrong tire could not only wear faster but also cost more.

 For example, tractors that are used around the yard, in feedlots, or that spend a lot of time on the road will see no benefits from investing in a deep-treaded R-1W tire.
 In addition to the increased cost, an abundance of hard surface use will only expedite the wear of a more robustly treaded tire.
 Likewise, a tractor working in muddy rice or sugar cane fields or wet midwestern soils will benefit from the increased traction found in R-1W tires—the additional cost of the tires may even be offset by the increased productivity, efficiency, and fuel economy provided by the tire.